These are the best desk plants for increasing productivity in 2022

 What’s your desk missing?
 A hot cup of coffee?
 How about a wireless phone charger?
 For us, it’s a plant.
-Pre-lockdown, we spent so little time in our home offices that we didn’t notice the lack of greenery.
-But, as the months drag on and the work keeps coming, we’ve decided to invest in a plant or two to liven things up.
+Pre-pandemic, we spent so little time in our home offices that we didn’t notice the lack of greenery.
+But, as the COVID years drag on and work-from-home is established as the new normal, we’ve decided to invest in a plant or two to liven things up.

 And that’s exactly what these leafy lifesavers do.
-Bringing the outside inside is an ideal way to up your productivity — with the natural benefits of houseplants ranging from air purification to soundproofing.
-So, if your desk is looking a little drab, then listen up — because we asked foliage aficionados Patch Plants for the ferns and flowers guaranteed to perk, buck and cheer up your 9-to-5.
+Bringing the outside in is an ideal way to up your productivity — with the natural benefits of houseplants ranging from air purification to soundproofing.
+So, if your desk is looking a little drab, then listen up — because we asked the foliage aficionados over at Patch Plants for the ferns and flowers guaranteed to perk, buck and cheer up your 9-to-5.
 Take a look…

 The rich colour of a Chinese Money Plant has a relaxing and calming effect